Using PyMAPDL from the Standard Install¶

 >>> from ansys.mapdl.core import launch_mapdl >>> mapdl = launch_mapdl() >>> print(mapdl) Product: ANSYS Mechanical Enterprise MAPDL Version: RELEASE 2021 R1 BUILD 21.0 PyMAPDL Version: Version: 0.57.0

-The second approach is to start MAPDL from the command line and then connect to it.
-First, launch MAPDL with:
+You can start MAPDL from the command line and then connect to it.

 C:/Program Files/ANSYS Inc/v211/ansys/bin/winx64/ANSYS211.exe -grpc